arynyestos/CodeCryptoFaucetProject/README.md

 ```bash docker
 docker run -it -v ${PWD}/genesis.json:/genesis.json -v ${PWD}/data:/data ethereum/client-go:latest init --datadir /data /genesis.json
 ```
-- Run the following docker command to run the docker container with the Ethereum blockchain:
+- Run the following Docker command to start the Docker container with the Ethereum blockchain:
 ```bash docker
 docker run -it -v ${PWD}/password.txt:/password -p 8545:8545 -v ${PWD}/data:/data --name eth-node-faucet-project ethereum/client-go:latest --datadir /data --allow-insecure-unlock --miner.etherbase 3fBF61B6B45Fb2a3D7F065D825f2D5AfE1616a81 --mine --unlock "3fBF61B6B45Fb2a3D7F065D825f2D5AfE1616a81" --password /password --http --http.addr "0.0.0.0" --http.port 8545 --http.corsdomain "*" --http.api "admin,eth,debug,miner,net,txpool,personal,web3"
 ```
 Please note that in all these commands the -it flag was used to make the development more interactive and debug more easily any possible issues, feel free to use -d instead.

 ## Usage
 Explain how to use the project: